Gangster0312/anydev1103/README.md

 Also, I've been working with Blockchain technologies for the past few years and have experience with launching Blockchain projects having secure and scalable Ethereum smart contracts at its core.

+My main goals when working with you are simple:
+- Clear and consistent communication.
+I make myself available during all US business hours to provide status updates, answer and ask questions, and discuss the project.
+Openness, trust, and friendliness have been the keys to success in my work.
+- Complete satisfaction with the final result.
+I treat each project as unique and with its own set of needs.
+I will work with you along every step of the way to ensure that there are no surprises, and only satisfaction.

 Over the course of 10 years I have worked with a vast amount of technologies.

 Main Skills: